Jimmy Dorsey: Career

 At the time of his death, Jimmy's final hit song, "So Rare", reached the number-two spot on the Billboard charts, becoming the highest-charting song by a big band during the first decade of the rock-and-roll era.
 With an arrangement heavily influenced by R&B saxophonist Earl Bostic, it marked Dorsey's attempt to acknowledge rock music and marked a significant departure from his earlier work.
 This final recording sold 500,000 copies and earned him a gold record.

-Jimmy Dorsey is considered one of the most important and influential alto saxophone players of the Big Band and Swing era, and also after that era.
+Jimmy Dorsey is considered one of the most important and influential alto saxophone players of the big band and swing eras.
 Jazz saxophonists Lester Young and Charlie Parker both acknowledge him as an important influence on their styles.